That land afore from which I sprang calls true

 And memory such of all I know or knew

-Comes rushing back in echoes I have known;
+Comes rushing back as echoes I have known;

 Sweet memories rise in tears eyes cannot hold